 Yes, the insurance adjuster’s goal is to pay you as little as possible.
 But, the adjuster’s primary goal is to avoid getting themselves into trouble.
 This is a job where doing great work is appreciated, but prolific mistakes will define you as an employee.

-Did the adjuster pull out all of the relevant facts and make the proper evaluation?
-This causes the adjuster to inflate the value of a claim as trial nears.
-(It also, parenthetically, motivates the defense lawyer to puff up the plaintiff’s case so she has cover if the jury makes a large compensation award).
+Did the adjuster pull out all the relevant facts and make the proper evaluation?
+This causes the adjuster to inflate the value of a claim as the trial nears.
+(It also, parenthetically, motivates the defense lawyer to puff up the plaintiff’s case, so she has cover if the jury makes a large compensation award).

 Conversely, there is little pressure on the adjuster before the lawsuit if filed.
 The adjuster has many opportunities to reevaluate the case over the course of the litigation.
-If the adjuster overpays on a claim and that file gets audited, there is the opportunity for that adjuster to get in trouble.
+If the adjuster overpays on a claim, and that file gets audited, there is the opportunity for that adjuster to get in trouble.

-Give the Adjuster His Power
+Give the Adjuster Power

 But, it is important, especially in pre-suit negotiations, not to let this “the adjuster is the enemy” mentality bleed into the settlement negotiations.
 I always tell my clients that the best personal injury victims are the clients who love everyone and their lives are just delightful… except for this awful accident.
-When you are establishing your credentials as a jerk, you are also decreasing the value of your case.
+When you are establishing your credentials as a jerk, you are also decreasing your settlement offer for your case.

 Antagonizing the adjuster is not the correct path to getting more money in your case.
-It just forces the adjuster dig down deeper to try to take more money out of your pocket.
+It just forces the adjuster to fight harder to take more settlement money out of your pocket.
 I know what happened to you might have been awful.
-But, the more you treat your personal injury claim like it is a business deal, the higher your settlement will be.
+But the more you treat your personal injury claim like it is a business deal, the higher your settlement amount will be.

 So, what are the take-home messages for the victim when given this motivation?
 First, you are almost invariably going to maximize the value of your case by filing a lawsuit.
 Otherwise, the adjuster’s incentives are working against you.
-Second, if you are going to settle the case before filing suit, you need to weaponize the adjuster with information so that the adjuster can document why the case should be valued as high as you believe it should be.
+Second, if you will settle the case before filing suit, you need to weaponize the adjuster with information so that the adjuster can document why the case should be valued as high as you believe it should be.

 - How to write a demand letter.
-Includes sample demand letters for different types of personal injury cases
+Includes sample demand letters for different types of personal injury cases.